public-key-cryptography/public-key-editor/README.md

 	doesn't start with a slash /, but it is redundant to use cd if the next command has an absolute path name because then it doesn't do anything.

-	The path name /usr/jdk/jdk-22.0.1/bin/java can be replaced by the file name java if the terminal knows where to find the java command.
+	The path name /usr/jdk/jdk-22.0.2/bin/java can be replaced by the file name java if the terminal knows where to find the java command.
 The path name is included because some users may be running a live version of Linux.

-	Running the jar file
+	Running a jar file

-	The jar file can be run using the command
+	A jar file can be run using the command

+	/usr/jdk/jdk-.../bin/java -jar programname.jar

+	For the Editor program, the command would be

-	cd; /usr/jdk/jdk-22.0.1/bin/java -jar Editor.jar (text) for the text editor, or
+	cd; /usr/jdk/jdk-22.0.2/bin/java -jar Editor.jar for the text editor, or

-	cd; /usr/jdk/jdk-22.0.1/bin/java -jar Editor.jar mail
+	cd; /usr/jdk/jdk-22.0.2/bin/java -jar Editor.jar mail
-	cd; /usr/jdk/jdk-22.0.1/bin/java -jar Editor.jar table
+	cd; /usr/jdk/jdk-22.0.2/bin/java -jar Editor.jar table
-	cd; /usr/jdk/jdk-22.0.1/bin/java -jar Editor.jar image
+	cd; /usr/jdk/jdk-22.0.2/bin/java -jar Editor.jar image

 	for the email client, table editor, or image viewer, and the file will be executed immediately because the jar file contains the compiled classes or executable byte